 Studies have shown that inhaling the aroma of rosemary essential oil, can aid in healing congestion caused by allergies, flu, colds, & infections of the respiratory tract.
 However, we advice you consult your doctor first!

 The oil from rosemary has been used to aid in healing and relieving skin issues like eczema.
 It can help in speeding up the process in healing wounds.

 The oils comprising of rosemary can be a good treatment for treating dandruff and hair loss.

 Eat, drink and reap the many benefits of rosemary has to offer!
-Find our organic whole rosemary leaves here!
+Find our chemical-free and naturally grown whole rosemary leaves here!

 IMPORTANT NOTE: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
 This is for educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.